Powerful and creamy body, earthy notes, roasted hazelnuts, dark caramel sweetness, stonefruits in the aftertaste€ 10,90

 We talk about espresso when nearly boiling water is forced through a compact amount of finely ground coffee.
 The pressure under which this coffee is made creates a creamy and full bodied taste.
 So if you like it strong, you are probably an espresso lover!
 A manual, semi- automatic or a fully automatic machine, or a Moka Pot are the most common ways to make an espresso coffee.
 This also forms the base for some of our favourite milky drinks like cappuccino, latte or latte macchiato.

-We only sell whole coffee beans in our web shop.
+We only sell whole coffee beans in our web shop (with exception of our limited coffee taste box!).
 The coffee bean is less fragile, it will better preserve its flavour and aroma in our special valved bags, this will give you the best quality when brewing your coffee at home.